AlexandrovLab/SigProfilerExtractor/README.md

     Examples
     --------

-    >>> from sigproextractor import decomposition as decomp
+    >>> from SigProfilerExtractor import decomposition as decomp
     >>> signatures = "path/to/signatures.txt"
     >>> activities = "path/to/activities.txt"
     >>> samples = "path/to/samples.txt"